CMSConnect/tutorial-tensorflow-matmul/README.md

 ## Running on GPUs

-You can also steer the job to run on GPUs, but note that the number of GPUs available on OSG is limited.
+You can also steer the job to run on GPUs, but note that the number of GPUs available on CMS is still limited.
 Even though the job will execute faster, it might sit in the queue waiting longer than a CPU-only job.

 The submit file for a GPU jobs is `tf_matmul_gpu.submit` The only difference is